mobiliza/ultra-tiny-lms-challenge/README.md

 First, some context: LMS stands for Learning Management System and it is basically a set of functionality to help Training Specialists (our case) and Teachers to provide curated content and track students interactions with them.

 During this challenge you will build an ultra tiny version of an LMS.
-We use React, Node and Postgres here, but you can use whatever technology you want.
+We use React, Node, Postgres and Docker here, but you can use whatever technology you want.

 ## The app